MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/extend-tiered-volume.md

     ![Screenshot showing additional disks connected.](./media/extend-tiered-volume/additional-disk-connected.png)

-2. To add a new disk to an existing storage pool used for DPM, select and hold the storage pool name and then select **Add Physical Disk…**.
+2. To add a new disk to an existing storage pool used for DPM, select and hold the storage pool name, and then select **Add Physical Disk…**.

     ![Screenshot showing add new disks.](./media/extend-tiered-volume/add-physical-disk.png)